NCAR/CESM-Tutorial/README.md

 This material is based upon work supported by the National Center for Atmospheric Research (NCAR), which is a major facility sponsored by the National Science Foundation (NSF) under Cooperative Agreement No. 1852977.
 Staff time on this project was also supported by the Climate and Global Dynamics (CGD) laboratory.

+## Acknowledgements

+A number of people have been critical to this effort, including:

+- Alice DuVivier, Cecile Hannay, Peter Lawrence, and Hui Li, who serve on the CESM tutorial committee and put together the tutorial materials.
+- Brian Dobbins, who led technical aspects of the tutorial materials.
+- Gunter Leguy, Gustavo Marques, Jesse Nusbaumer, and Adam Phillips, who serve on the CESM tutorial committee and helped test materials.
+- Elizabeth Faircloth, who supports the CESM program administratively and without whom everything would probably fall apart.
+- Gokhan Danabasoglu, who supported this effort as CESM chief scientist.
+- Testers

 <br>

 <div>